DustinWatts/ESP32_TFT_Combiner/README.md

 # ESP32 TFT Combiner
 A PCB making it easy to combine an ESP32 and a TFT Touchsceen.
 This PCB is designed to work with https://github.com/DustinWatts/FreeTouchDeck It is made especially for the 38-pin ESP32 DevKitC.
+The board I used you can find here: https://s.click.aliexpress.com/e/_AmfI1H They call it "ESP32-WROOM-32D"

 ![](http://dustinwatts.nl/esp32_tft_combiner/esp32_tft_combiner.jpg)